Areas of Strategic Planning

 One: Access and Technology

-- Provide ongoing education for the NYSDSC members on how to evaluate emerging technology for accessibility.
+- Educate members and campus professionals on how to evaluate emerging technology for universal access;

 Two: Professional Development